Loss-K/Tamagotchi_Project/PycharmProjects/Tamagotchi/ReadMe.md

 ### Phase Four ###

 !!!!
-ML/AI -> I don't know too much about this yet, but the two ideas I have!!!
+ML/AI -> I don't know too much about this yet, but the two ideas I have are listed below:

 ML -> Machine Learning:
 Use the DB to determine the occurrences and predict future actions and if the user met the future action,